Skip to Content

 Choose Your Vessel Wisely

 Sure, mega yachts are flashy, but have you ever tried squeezing one of those behemoths into a hidden cove?
-Opt for something agile, like a speedboat or a sailboat, especially if you want to discover those off-the-beaten-path spots without scaring off the local fish.
+Opt for something agile, like a speedboat or a sailboat if you want to discover those off-the-beaten-path hidden gems.

 Local Grub and Grog

 You haven’t truly experienced an island until you’ve tasted its food, sipped its wine, and tried to learn a local dance (bonus points if you don’t twist an ankle).
-Islands in Montenegro offer delightful local dishes, often seafood-centric.
-And as for drinks?
 Pro tip: Rakija is both a welcome drink and a conversation starter (or ender, depending on the quantity)!

 Sun’s Out, Buns… No, Sunscreen Out!